-2. Keep your room clean and tidy.
+Leave layatories and bathrooms clea Keep your room clean and tidy.

-duties will allow, and give notice if you have to be absent for any particular meal or meals.
-4. Don't enter into argument with your landlady, but if you have any reasonable complaint, make it to your N.C.O.
+At meal times, be as punctual as your luties will allow, and give notice if you have o be absent for any particular meal or meals.

+4. Don't enter into argument with your landlady, but if you have any reasonable